RylanPow/TinyRecursiveModels/README.md

-# Less is More: Recursive Reasoning with Tiny Networks
+# Tiny Recursive Models (TRMs) Adapted for Transfer Learning

-This is the codebase for the paper: "Less is More: Recursive Reasoning with Tiny Networks".
-TRM is a recursive reasoning approach that achieves amazing scores of 45% on ARC-AGI-1 and 8% on ARC-AGI-2 using a tiny 7M parameters neural network.
+This is the repo for the paper Tiny Recursive Models (TRMs) Addapted for Transfer Learning.
+We introduce the Semantic Hot-Starting mechansim to replace the TRM's dependency on puzzle_id embeddings.

 [Paper](https://arxiv.org/abs/2510.04871)